imtayadeway/imtayadeway.github.io/_drafts/2017-02-03-factories-arent-fixtures.md

 <p> Disclaimer!
 The title of this piece is actually a bit of a lie,
 because factories, or rather the things that they build, are technically fixtures, depending on your definition of "fixture".
-In the language of Gerard Meszaros, author of <em> xUnit Test Patterns</em>, the default Rails fixtures are more specifically
+In the terminology of Gerard Meszaros, author of <em> xUnit Test Patterns</em>, the default Rails fixtures are more specifically
 <em>shared fixtures</em>, meaning they are created in the database at
 the start of your test suite and hang around until the end.
 Factories,